microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_basic/_index.md

 - Before kicking the GitOps flow, let's verify and "zoom in" to the Kubernetes resources deployed by running a few _kubectl_ commands.

-- Show the Flux operator pods.
+- Show the Flux agent and controller pods.

     ```shell
     kubectl get pods -n flux-system